WenchuanLiliZhao/A-Walk-in-the-Woods/content/introduction.md

 In a theory, an **axiom** is a proposition on primitive notions.
 It is believed to be true, but is unprovable by any other axioms.

-Most of the axioms are obvious.
-But, as they are unprovable within the theory, we can never say that they are definitely true -- we just believe in them, nothing more.
+Axioms were undoubtedly discovered through intuition regarding primitive notions.
+That is why most of the axioms are obvious.
+But, no matter how obvious it is, as they are unprovable within the theory, we can never say that they are definitely true -- we just believe in them, nothing more.
 The only way to verify the consistency of an axiom is to disprove it by discovering a paradox derived from it.

 For example, the irrationality of $\sqrt{2}$ is proven by assuming that it is rational, which was the only type of number that the Pythagoreans believed in.